Azqii/drfLinkStorage/README.md

-# Simple django app that allows you to store your links with the descriptions
+# Simple DRF app that allows you to store your links with the descriptions

 ## In progress